Eligibility For COBRA Continuation Insurance

 While you are working and if your family changes due to divorce, annulment, termination of a domestic partnership, or legal separation the covered spouse or added dependents are able to elect COBRA insurance.
 Make sure to keep your plan administrator in the loop on the dates you need to stop coverage when family separates.
 Your employer should then provide your added spouse or domestic partner the same coverage they had while you were together.

-The Affordable Care Act requires that adult children are able to stay on their parent’s employer-sponsored insurance until they are 26 years of age.
+The Affordable Care Act requires that adult children are able to stay on their parent or guardian’s employer-sponsored insurance until they are 26 years of age.
 At that point, the dependent must find new health insurance.
-When you have been dropped from your guardian’s policy, you may continue that insurance through your right to COBRA continuation.
+If the former dependent wishes to keep the same health coverage they had, COBRA allows them up to 36 months.

 Death Of The Covered Employee